 Can I donate my life insurance policy to charity?

-If you have a life insurance policy that you no longer need because of a change in your life circumstances, you can give a paid-up policy to St. Jude Children's Research Hospital, or even a policy on which you are still paying premiums toward, though you may be requied to donate the annual amount necessary to maintain the policy in-foce; this is on a case-by-case basis and determined after review.
+If you have a life insurance policy that you no longer need because of a change in your life circumstances, you can give a paid-up policy to St. Jude.
+You can also donate a policy you are still paying premiums toward, though you may be requied to donate the annual amount necessary to maintain the policy in-foce; this is on a case-by-case basis and determined after review.

 ALSAC/St. Jude Children’s Research Hospital does not provide tax, legal or accounting advice.
 This material is prepared and made available to you for informational purposes only and is not intended to provide or be relied upon for tax, legal or accounting advice.
 You should always consult a tax professional to determine your particular tax benefits that may result from any particular type of gift to charity.

 Change the owner of a life insurance policy